j221-dataviz/jenny-jiang/README.md

 There are also 2 MarkDown files that detail my update report.
 1. `update report oct23-27.md` this one is the first update report.
-2. `update 2 Nov 10.md` This one is the official update report which will be graded.
+2. `Update2 Nov 10.md` This one is the official update report which will be graded.
 PLEASE TAKE A LOOK AT THIS ONE for grading.